Why World Vision is in Mali

-- To improve the quality of education, World Vision supported the construction of classrooms, offices, and latrines in order to create safe and sanitary spaces where children could learn.
+- To improve the quality of education, we supported the construction of classrooms, offices, and latrines in order to create safe and sanitary spaces where children could learn.

-- To increase literacy among children, World Vision equipped schools with radio-based literacy programs and trained teachers on how to use this method.
+- To increase literacy among children, we equipped schools with radio-based literacy programs and trained teachers on how to use this method.
 In this program, students listen together to radio lessons in reading and writing by specialists whose knowledge supplements their teacher's knowledge.

 Love of God and Neighbors